yongce3/GBU-NDL.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Laboratory overview:
+Laboratory overview:<br>
-Our research direction:
+Our research direction:<br>
-Our research philosophy:
+Our research philosophy:<br>
-Research group equipment:
+Research group equipment:<br>
-Member of the research group:
+Member of the research group:<br>
-The results of the research group:
+The results of the research group:<br>
-Activities that the research group participated in:
+Activities that the research group participated in:<br>
-Communication conducted by the research group:
+Communication conducted by the research group:<br>

 # 🔥 News
 <!--